scraggo/scraggo.github.io/content/blog/tech/love-hate-immer-js/index.md

 ## Conclusion

-Be warned: finding workarounds (that aren't documented) and getting errors related to modifying drafts bring the learning curve of `immer js` up.
-I'm not going to peel `immer js` out of the codebase I'm working on just yet, but I expect to discover more headaches while continuing to use it.
-I love `immer js` when it simplifies things, but hate it when it gets in the way.
+Be warned: finding workarounds (that aren't documented) and getting errors related to modifying drafts bring the learning curve of ImmerJS up.
+I'm not going to peel ImmerJS out of the codebase I'm working on just yet, but I expect to discover more headaches while continuing to use it.
+I love ImmerJS when it simplifies things, but hate it when it gets in the way.

 _Have any thoughts on using immer?
 Please share them with me!_